 St. Joseph’s most obvious mark in salvation history was his role as foster father to Jesus and husband to Mary.
 In this vocation he served those he loved with all his heart and strength.
-His humility and loving diligence as a hardworking yet poor provider serves as an example to all who work to fulfill a vocation or provide for a family.
+But it is also his humility and loving diligence as a hardworking yet poor provider that serves as an example to all who work to fulfill a vocation or provide for a family.

-He is also a model of trust in God.
+St. Joseph is also a model of trust in God.
 In spite of the fact that he could not completely understand God’s will, we know that he listened to God’s voice.
-In taking the pregnant Mary as his wife and later in abandoning his home to flee into Egypt, he shows us the importance of pure obedience to God’s call.
+In taking the pregnant Mary as his wife, and later in abandoning his home to flee into Egypt, he shows us the importance of pure obedience to God’s call.
 (Imagine where we would be had he not listened!)

 Pope Pius XII declared the feast day of St. Joseph the Worker in 1955 as a response to the increasingly communist climate of the time.
-It served as a reminder to the faithful of the true dignity and value of work for human beings, and the role of our labor in sanctifying us and in glorifying God.
+It served as a reminder to the faithful of the true dignity and value of work for human beings, and the role of our labor in sanctifying us and in glorifying God with St. Joseph as our model.
 Among other things, St. Joseph is also the patron saint of workers/laborers and of social justice.

 Work is something we can all relate to, whether that work is at home with children, at a carpenter’s bench, or in the office.
 To learn more about Catholic teachings on labor and work ethics, see Pope Leo XIII’s encyclical Rerum Novarum: On Capital and Labor and Pope St. John Paul II’s encyclical Laborem Exercens: On Human Work.

-Last but not least, the newly canonized Pope St. John XXIII wrote the following prayer to St. Joseph the Worker:
+Last but not least, Pope St. John XXIII wrote the following prayer to St. Joseph the Worker:

 O glorious Joseph!